 The Net Zero by 2050 Challenge

 Joe Biden’s election win in the USA is likely to change climate politics fundamentally.
 Reducing air conditioning emissions to net zero by 2050 will be a challenge for countries like Singapore, Pakistan, Indonesia and especially Australia.
-In coming weeks I will write about this challenge and some of the solutions… and you guessed it … Close Comfort is one of them.
+In coming weeks I will write about this challenge and some of the solutions… and you guessed it … Coolzy is one of them.